A group of four international students sitting on the steps of Tabaret Hall.

 1. Check your official documents before your trip

-Be sure to have a hard copy of your official letter of admission and your letter of introduction handy, to be able to obtain your study permit at the airport if you’ve already applied for it.
-Check our Immigration FAQs to make sure you’re on track.
+Be sure to have a hard copy of your official letter of admission and your port of entry letter of introduction handy when you arrive at the airport, to show that you’ve been approved for a study permit.

 Pro tip: Is your passport valid up to the end of your studies?
 Consider renewing it if necessary.
 Be sure to do this before you apply for a study permit.
 This will help you avoid stress over administrative issues once you’re in Canada.